partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 # Find Out More About PartiQL

-The [PartiQL website](https://partiql.github.io) contains more information about PartiQL, its implementations as well as news and updates.
+The [PartiQL website](https://partiql.github.io) contains news, updates, documentation, and more information about PartiQL implementations.

-We are always happy to [receive your feedback](https://github.com/partiql/partiql-lang-kotlin/issues) as well [work with you](https://github.com/partiql/partiql-lang-kotlin/blob/master/CONTRIBUTING.md) on PartiQL.
+We are always happy to [receive your feedback](https://github.com/partiql/partiql-lang-kotlin/issues) as well as [work with you](https://github.com/partiql/partiql-lang-kotlin/blob/master/CONTRIBUTING.md) on PartiQL.